OlgaChern/MatrixSimulator/README.md

 Detailed description of output files [>>>](./docs/doc_in_out.md)

 ## Input file
 The simulator accepts one optional input file.
-This file should contain matrix summaries of previously generated matrices (or it should be an empty file) and will be also updated by adding matrix summary of currently generated matrix.
-The matrix summaries can be used to avoid generating isomorphic matrices (i.e. matrices that are identical with respect to row and/or column shuffling).
-This is useful, if one wants to generate many different random matrices with the same input parameters.
+This file should contain matrix summaries of previously generated matrices (or it should be an empty file).
+This file will be also updated by adding matrix summary of currently generated matrix.
+The matrix summaries can be used to avoid generating  matrices, that are identical with respect to row and/or column shuffling.
+This is useful, if one wants to generate many **different** random matrices with the same input parameters.

 Detailed description of input file [>>>](./docs/doc_in_out.md)